National Council of Social Service Ethics Review Committee

 - Applicant must come from an NCSS member agency and to pay a $200 application fee* at the point of application.
 Researchers from universities or medical groups with access to their own Institutional Review Boards (IRB) should approach those IRBs instead.

-- Nature of the research study should not be human biomedical research.
-Click here for more information on the human biomedical research act.
+- Nature of the research study should not be human biomedical research, as defined by the Human Biomedical Research Act.

 - Researchers involved in the study require Collaborative Institutional Training Initiative (CITI) certification in research ethics.
-Click here to access the CITI website.
 Staff from NCSS members agencies can create an account affiliated with NCSS to access the required modules for free.

 - For more information, please contact the NCSS ERC secretariat at firstname.lastname@example.org.
 Potential applicants are strongly encouraged to consult with the ERC secretariat before submitting an application.